 Kids who look just like them, have the same needs and dreams – what if your child included a written wish for them?
 Even if you, as an adult, have the heartbreaking awareness that this wish may not ever come true.

-Children who are very young are not capable of true empathy in the adult sense, but it’s never too early to teach it.
+Children who are very young are not capable of true empathy, at least not in the adult sense, but it’s never too early to teach it.
 Children as young as five are indeed well capable of learning.

 Younger children can learn to share, to show gratitude.
 A simple addition to your child’s Santa letter might be to ask for something on another’s behalf, a toy, a blanket, a kind word from a helper.
 You might want to include small things that your child will be familiar with, and might appreciate more through this little exercise.
 Something your child might understand and wonder about what it feels like to not have these basic things on demand, never mind luxuries like games, electronics, TVs, pools.

 This is not about guilt or shame of abundance, it’s about compassion and gratitude.